astra-toolbox/astra-toolbox/README.txt

 ---------------------------

 To perform a (very) basic test of your ASTRA installation in Python, you can run the following Python commands.
-You can choose if you want to skip the test of the GPU functionality for systems without a NVIDIA GPU.
+You can choose to skip the test of the GPU functionality for systems without a NVIDIA GPU.

 import astra
 astra.test_noCUDA() # To skip GPU tests
 astra.test_CUDA()   # To also perform GPU tests

+To test your ASTRA installation in Matlab, the equivalent commands are:

+astra_test_noCUDA   % To skip GPU tests
+astra_test_CUDA     % To also perform GPU tests

 References: